 Entertaining guided tours with guides in costume bring visitors through the overground and underground structures of the fortifications.

 For more information on the guided tours on offer and to book a ticket, click here.

 The traditional tour: Public guided tour focusing on the history of the citadel and the city (1.5 h)

 The in-depth tour: Public guided tour covering the Roman theatre and the citadel moat (2 h)

 Our entertainment highlight: Public tour with Julchen in costume (1.5 h)

 For wine lovers and culture aficionados: "Wein, Weiber und Geschichten" wine-themed event and guided tour (2 h)

-The old walls and moats of the fortifications are partly in a poor state and overgrown by plants that cause even further damage.
+The old walls and moats of the fortifications are in a partially poor state and are overgrown by plants that cause even further damage.
 Initiative Zitadelle Mainz e.V.
 (IZM), an association established in 2004 is working hard to save the citadel.
-The independent, not-for-profit organisation wants to ensure that the fortifications are preserved in a manner that does not damage the environment the old moat becomes accessible to the public.
+The independent, non-profit organisation wants to ensure that the fortifications are preserved in a manner that does not damage the environment, and that the old moat becomes accessible to the public.